ebuzeryalcin/Travellers/README.md

 -   By clicking on My Profile, owner of the card can see all of its Place cards
 -   Each Place card has two buttons, one to edit and one to delete the card
--   Place cards in this page is shown chronolically, from most recently to oldest
+-   Place cards in this page is shown chronologically, from most recently to oldest
 -   By clicking on edit user will be redirected to the edit place page
 -   User can see all previous inputs and change inputs
 -   If user don't want to change the card the editing can be cancelled by clicking on the cancel button, Place card will then remain the same